iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/MaasTaskV1.md

 `Bucket` - (Required) Specifies the name of the destination bucket.

-### SrcNode Properties
+### SmnInfo Properties

-`CloudType` - (Optional) Specifies the source cloud vendor.
-The default value is AWS and only AWS is supported now.
+`TopicUrn` - (Required) Specifies the SMN message topic URN bound to a migration task.

+`Language` - (Optional) Specifies the management console language used by the current users.
+Users can select en-us.

+`TriggerConditions` - (Required) Specifies the trigger conditions of sending messages using SMN.
+The value depending on the state of a migration task.
+The migration task status can be SUCCESS or FAIL.

 ## Return Values